‘Breaking the 8’ is a must despite fights – Ablekuma West MCE

 The Municipal Chief Executive (MCE) of Ablekuma West in the Greater Accra Region, George Cyril Bray, has said that the ruling New Patriotic Party (NPP) is poised to win the 2024 general elections regardless of the propaganda machinery by the opposition.

-He admitted that even though the party is faced with internal wrangling in the ongoing polling station executive’s election, he is optimistic that the party's leadership is capable of reorganising and mobilising the people to retain power.
+He admitted that even though the party is faced with internal wrangling in ongoing polling station executive’s election, he is optimistic that the leadership of the party is capable of reorganizing and mobilizing the people to retain power.

 “What is happening in the NPP is not new in politics but the fact remains that breaking the 8 is a must, whether we fight or not, even if we stab each other we shall definitely break the 8.